 The NIHR recognises the important and crucial role played by CTUs in helping the design, development and delivery of quality research projects, and provides NIHR CTU Support Funding to selected units in England to support their NIHR activity.
 All units that receive funding and are interested in collaborating on NIHR resources can be found at the NIHR programmes webpage

 If you are interested in working with a CTU, you should contact them as early as possible in the process.
 Ideally, this should be at least three months before a research grant application deadline (although many units prefer longer than this for open calls) in order to provide adequate time to schedule the work required and ensure the CTU is able to offer the full benefit of its experience and knowledge from the initial stages of study development.
 You will need to provide the CTU with information about your study and your requirements.
 Some CTUs will have their own collaboration request form.

-A short video outlining the support a CTU can provide is available to view here:
+You can view a short video outlining the support a CTU can provide

 What are NHS Service Support Costs?

-The Department of Health guidance ‘Attributing the costs of health and social care Research and Development (AcoRD)’ Attributing the costs of health and social care Research & Development (AcoRD) defines NHS support costs as ‘the additional patient care costs associated with the research, which would end once the R&D study in question had stopped, even if the patient care involved continued to be provided’.
+The Department of Health guidance ‘Attributing the costs of health and social care Research and Development (AcoRD)’ defines NHS support costs as ‘the additional patient care costs associated with the research, which would end once the R&D study in question had stopped, even if the patient care involved continued to be provided’.
 For the purpose of attributing costs during a research study, an assumption is made that the care/treatment under review will become standard.
 For example, if during a clinical trial patients require additional tests to pick up any adverse effects to the new treatment which wouldn’t need to be continued if the treatment later became standard care in the NHS, the costs of these additional tests would be classed as service support costs.